 For Expats in Portugal, owning or hiring a car is another solution to your transport needs, particularly if you live in rural areas.

-In Portugal, you drive on the right side of the road.
+Here, you drive on the right side of the road.
 Portugal has upgraded its roads over the years, resulting in a better motorway network, some of which are toll roads.
-Nevertheless, Portugal has a higher road accident death rate than other European countries.
-The Portuguese government is working to address this, and the figures are falling.
+Nevertheless, there is a higher road accident death rate than other European countries.
+The government is working to address this, and the figures are falling.

 Some driving violations, together with the penalties, are as follows.